nihal-rao/CNN-ModelNet-40/README.md

 * It is then voxelised to reduce dimensionality.
 * The voxelised array is fed as input to the model defined in train.py.
 * Set the path to save the model in  train.py.
-* Use test.py to visualise misclassified results.
+* Use test.py to visualise misclassified examples.

 **Requirements**
 * Tensorflow 1.x